sueszli/blog/parallel pattern: waitgroup.md

-# the waitgroup / promise.all pattern
+# the waitgroup parallel programming pattern

 one of my favorite parallel programming patterns is the `waitgroup` pattern from golang. it's a very simple pattern that lets you run multiple tasks in parallel and wait for them to finish and it's very easy to implement in any language.